Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 This is Red Rock Country and many of the activities revolve around the outdoors so they are free, or cheap, and involve immersing yourself in nature – one of our our favorite things to do in Arizona!

-With 300+ miles of trails for hiking and biking, stunning mesas and canyons, a small-town atmosphere, and numerous other outdoor activities, we love this town as a family vacation destination!
+With 300+ miles of trails for hiking and biking, stunning mesas and canyons, a small-town atmosphere, and numerous other outdoor activities, we love Sedona as a family vacation destination!

 Unfortunately Caz wasn’t with us on this trip in September as she was in NYC at a travel blogging conference.